tshepang/blog/content/300-rise-of-an-empire-2014.md

 The acting style of Eva Green worked far better in *Dark Shadows*, and is in fact is embarrassing here.
-She is as unconvincing as the other tough gal character, the wife of Leonidas, who had to go as being on the front-line in battle.
+She is as unconvincing as the other tough gal character, the wife of Leonidas, who had to go as far as being on the front-line in battle.
 It's as if someone was desperate to do the girl power thing, to disastrous effect.
 Did I say embarrassing?